 In this section we present the validation results from our model.
 First we compare how well the survey represents aggregate data for the main income sources included in the model and not simulated.
-This is followed by the tables which show how 2007 income data are updated to match 2008-2010 actual data.
+This is followed by the tables which show how 2007 income data are updated to match 2008-2012 actual data.
 After that we present the validation of the simulated instruments: income taxes (and its components), social insurance contributions, benefits (Child benefit, Housing Allowance, Housing Allowance for pensioners, and Social Assistance).
 We present figures related to both income aggregates and the numbers of receivers or payers (where available).
 Section 4.2 includes distributional statistics, such as income deciles, inequality indices and poverty measures within socio-economic groups.

 Usually the external source for macro validation comes from the registry with the estimates restricted to the sample of the survey (EU-SILC).
-Due to the lack of availability of estimates from the survey related to 2010, the external figures for 2010 source refer to the estimates either from the register related to the persons living at the end of 2010 or from all persons in the register in 2010.
+Due to the lack of availability of estimates from the survey related to 2010, the external figures for 2010 source refer to the estimates from the register related to the persons for persons living at the end of 2010.
+No external statistics are available for 2011 and 2012.